collabnix/dockerlabs/kubernetes/workshop/pods101/deploy-your-first-nginx-pod.md

 Let's talk about communication between containers in a Pod.
 Having multiple containers in a single Pod makes it relatively straightforward for them to communicate with each other.
 They can do this using several different methods.

+## Use Cases for Multi-Container Pods

+The primary purpose of a multi-container Pod is to support co-located, co-managed helper processes for a primary application.
+There are some general patterns for using helper processes in Pods:

+Sidecar containers “help” the main container.
+Some examples include log or data change watchers, monitoring adapters, and so on.
+A log watcher, for example, can be built once by a different team and reused across different applications.
+Another example of a sidecar container is a file or data loader that generates data for the main container.
+Proxies, bridges, and adapters connect the main container with the external world.
+For example, Apache HTTP server or nginx can serve static files.
+It can also act as a reverse proxy to a web application in the main container to log and limit HTTP requests.
+Another example is a helper container that re-routes requests from the main container to the external world.
+This makes it possible for the main container to connect to localhost to access, for example, an external database, but without any service discovery.

 ## Shared volumes in a Kubernetes Pod

 In Kubernetes, you can use a shared Kubernetes Volume as a simple and efficient way to share data between containers in a Pod.
 For most cases, it is sufficient to use a directory on the host that is shared with all containers within a Pod.